kokuwaio/micronaut-openapi-codegen/README.md

 * support for One-Of interfaces
 * support for additional properties with composed schemas
 * generate example instances of the model-objects
+* set a base class for all generated pojos, to allow extension with common functionality

 ### Config options